 Athletic activity can be an enjoyable, rewarding, and beneficial form of exercise, but it also involves certain risks.
-Countless people are injured every year while taking part in various games and activities, and the victims in many of these cases are children.
+Countless people are injured yearly while participating in various games and activities, and the victims in many of these cases are children.
 If you or someone you love has been hurt due to the negligence or carelessness of a coach, league, educational institution, or other entity, the Virginia athletic injury lawyers of CHASENBOSCOLO could help you get the justice and compensation you deserve.

-The Center for Disease Control and Prevention (CDC) states that collision or contact sports have the highest injury rates.
+The Centers for Disease Control and Prevention (CDC) states that collision or contact sports have the highest injury rates.
 Each year, football, basketball, baseball, and soccer are responsible for approximately 80 percent of all sports-related emergency room visits for children between five and fourteen years of age.
-According to the CDC, 2.403 million sports- and recreation-related injuries were caused by falls, 1.449 million injuries involved overexertion, 1.321 million injuries were the result of a victim being struck by or against a person or object, and 1.054 million involved transportation.
+According to the CDC, 2.403 million sports- and recreation-related injuries were caused by falls, 1.449 million injuries involved overexertion, 1.321 million injuries resulted from a victim struck by or against a person or object and 1.054 million involved transportation.

-If you or your loved one have suffered any kind of athletic injury in Virginia, you have the right to seek compensation if you were hurt due to negligence on the part of another person or party.
+If you or your loved one have suffered any athletic injury in Virginia, you have the right to seek compensation if you were hurt due to negligence by another person or party.
 CHASENBOSCOLO is available 24 hours a day, seven days a week.
 Call (703) 538-1138 or contact us online to set up a free consultation.

 Do I Need An Athletic Injury Lawyer?